gansbrest/gansbrest.github.com/_posts/2015-06-18-docker--hodor-to-simplify-app-setup.md

 ### And now we go

-At this point I assume Docker and Hodor were installed and works properly.
+At this point I assume Docker and Hodor were installed and function properly.
 Let's build docker container with environment required by our app.
 Yes, we still need to do it, but in the future we just download and use pre-built docker image.

 To save us some time I already created a repo with Dockerfile and app configs - [https://github.com/gansbrest/dockerfiles/tree/master/php/nginx-fpm-5.3](https://github.com/gansbrest/dockerfiles/tree/master/php/nginx-fpm-5.3)